weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 The nodes are where the workloads (containers and pods, etc) run.

-Add each of the nodes to your cluster by running the following:
+Join the nodes to your cluster by running:

 ~~~
 kubeadm join --token <token> <master-ip>
 ~~~

-The above command including the token and the master-ip is output by `kubeadm init` that you ran earlier.
+The above command, including the token and the master-ip, is output by `kubeadm init` that you ran earlier.

-The output should look like:
+When the node has successfully joined, the output should look as follows:

 ~~~
 preflight] Running pre-flight checks